Support for survivors

-If this initial decision is positive, then the person will enter the NRM and be entitled to support while in the process.
+If this initial decision is positive, the person will enter the NRM and be entitled to support while in the process.
 These support entitlements are protected under European law.

-This guidance explains how to complete the NRM referral form.
+The guide below explains how to complete the NRM referral form.

 Duty to notify

-If an adult survivor does not consent to enter the NRM, then a First Responder should still complete a Duty to Notify form on the GOV.UK website
+If an adult survivor does not consent to enter the NRM, then a First Responder should still complete a Duty to Notify form on the GOV.UK website.